SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 dialog.open = true;
 ```

-- parameter `preventInitialFocus` from method `show` is added as a property.
+- Parameter `preventInitialFocus` from method `show` is added as a property.

 Previously:
 ```ts